Civil Society’s Role In Nigeria’s COVID-19 Response

-By Mercy Christopher, Project Officer, Social Action.
+By Mercy Christopher, Project Officer, Alone.

 The outbreak of the novel COVID-19 has heralded unprecedented frictions in almost all aspects of life.
 The pandemic, however, seems more ominous in Africa despite the lower cases recorded in the continent thus far.
 The World Health Organisation (WHO) has projected a devastating health impact of the Corona Virus with confirmed cases projected to rise to 10 million and at least 300,000 deaths within the next 3-6 months(BBC, 2020).
 The socio-economic impact will also be devastating for a continent with a majority of its population still trapped in poverty and with economies already threatened by recession (CNN, Bethlehem Feleke, 2020).
 Nigeria has seen a continuous rise in the number of confirmed cases and recorded deaths and the economy is also suffering a blow from the pandemic.
 The implication of all these on the health, security and well being of Nigerians is still unknown but considering the pre-existing fragilities of Nigeria in terms of poverty, health infrastructure, security and governance, the impact could be catastrophic.

 Confirmed cumulative cases of Corona Virus in Nigeria